facelessuser/PyMdown/docs/extensions/superfences.md

 ````

 ## UML Diagrams
-When using the UML diagram features, you must provide the necessary Javascript files for the HTML output.
+When using the UML diagram features, you must provide the necessary JavaScript files for the HTML output.
 The requirements are listed below:

 **flowcharts:**